 - Salt and pepper to taste

-- Scoop out about 1 golf ball sized meatball mixture, roll it in your hands to make meatballs.
-I used an ice cream scoop
+- Scoop out about 1 golf ball-sized meatball mixture and roll it in your hands to make meatballs.
+I used an ice cream scoop.

-- Over medium high heat, brown the meatballs in batches until evenly browned, about 5-8 minutes
+- Over medium-high heat in an oven-proof skillet, brown the meatballs in batches until evenly browned, about 5-8 minutes.

 - Add the meatballs back to the skillet and roll them around to coat them in the marinara sauce.
-Simmer for 5 minutes or until internal temperature of meatballs are 165 degrees F
+Simmer for 5 minutes or until the internal temperature of meatballs are 165°F.

 - Top with mozzarella cheese.
-Cover and simmer until cheese melts or broil at 450 degrees F for 3-5 minutes for browned cheese
+Cover and simmer until cheese melts or broil at 450°F for 3-5 minutes for browned cheese.

 - Dish and serve hot sprinkled with chopped fresh basil.